My Noir Project Blog

 OK, so it was supposed to be a night time noir session with Amber.
 George wasn’t in that plan but showed up dressed right.
 Wouldn’t want to leave him out!
 Turned out to be one of my favorite sessions.
 This couple was perfect for the dramatic look and the alleys of Durant made for a great location.

-Just finished the edit on a noir session I did with Tiffany Vining this past Friday evening.
+Tiffany has been a go to model for my Noir Project.
+Always willing to try new things and is patient with the setup.
+This style ain't easy.
+Always a work in progress.
 It really makes the picture when the model comes with a real idea of what I’m trying to do and a wardrobe that works too.
 For the ‘look” it doesn’t have to be expensive either.
 Thrift and re-sale shops are the way to go.
-It also takes some patience.
 I’ve found everyone takes a different style of lighting to pull this off.
 The classic portraiture soft light that works so well is not what I’m looking for.
 I like the harsh shadows and highlights.
-Doing right and everything is cool.
+Doit right and everything is cool.
 Do it wrong and I can make someone look hideous.
 No one needs hideous… well maybe a guy or two I know.
-Tiffany pulled off the elegant classic Hollywood look very well I think.
+Tiffany pulls off the elegant classic Hollywood look every time.